mistic100/jQuery-QueryBuilder/CONTRIBUTING.md

 ## Unit tests
 Any big feature must have it's own QUnit tests suite.
 Of course existing tests must still pass after changes.

-I won't merge any branch not passing the TravisCI build (this include JShint compliance).
+I won't merge any branch not passing the TravisCI build, including JShint/JSCS/SCSSlint compliance.

 ## dist files
 Keep it simple, don't commit any files in the `dist` directory, I build these files only before a release.